-- ⇒ Aged between 9 years and 17 years and 364 days. - ⇒ Sedation Assessment Tool score of ≥+1 as determined by an emergency department (ED) clinician (medical practitioner) (ie, patient deemed to be in a state of acute severe behavioural disturbance (ASBD)). - ⇒ Concerted attempts at non-pharmacological management of the participant's ASBD have failed. - \Rightarrow ED clinician determines that medication is required to assist with management of the participant's ASBD and the young person is either unable or unwilling to accept oral medication.
+- ⇒ Aged between 9 years and 17 years and 364 days - ⇒ Sedation Assessment Tool score of ≥+1 as determined by an emergency department (ED) clinician (medical practitioner) (ie, patient deemed to be in a state of acute severe behavioural disturbance - Concerted attempts at non-pharmacological management of the participant's ASBD have failed. - ⇒ ED clinician determines that medication is required to assist with management of the participant's ASBD and oral medication is thought to be the most appropriate route of administration.